kemitchell/tcp-log-server.js/README.md

 ## Node.js

 The package exports a factory function.
-Given a [pino] log, a file path, an [abstract-blob-store], an `EventEmitter`, and a hash function, it returns a TCP connection handler function suitable for `net.createServer(handler)`.
+Given a [pino] log, a file path, an [abstract-blob-store], and an `EventEmitter`, it returns a TCP connection handler function suitable for `net.createServer(handler)`.
+You may also provide a hash function and hash length.

 [abstract-blob-store]: https://npmjs.com/packages/abstract-blob-store